How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Catch NBA action all season long on Fubo!

-The Hawks take to the home court of the Hornets on Wednesday at 7:00 PM ET.
+The Pelicans hit the road the Thunder on Wednesday at 7:30 PM ET.

 How to Watch